dakshinatharindu/firesim-nvdla/README.md

 cd firesim-nvdla
 ./build-setup.sh fast
 ```
-**Note:** At this time, if you launch a new EC2 instance of `FPGA Developer AMI`, your option is limited to the latest version which is 1.5.0.
-FireSim-NVDLA is tested to work on versions 1.4.0 and 1.5.0.
+**Note:** FireSim-NVDLA is tested to work on `FPGA Developer AMI` versions 1.4.0 and 1.5.0.
+At this time, if you launch a new EC2 instance of `FPGA Developer AMI`, you have to use the latest version which is 1.5.0.

 Once you successfully run a single-node simulation, come back to this guide and follow the rest of instructions.